 Nire Valley Eco Camp provides comfortable indoor accommodation in an outdoor setting.
-Your bedroom is in a meadow.
-It has a deck, an outdoor kitchenette and a private shower room, with a flushing toilet.
 Our unique cabin design has been two years in the making, and was created to suit the site here and take advantage of the panoramic views.
+It has a private deck, an outdoor kitchenette and a private shower room, with a flushing toilet.

 The design and location enable us to create an experience of camping, especially during the day, with the benefit of a comfortable, weather proof bedroom that extends the camping season throughout the year.

 But it is camping; there are no TVs, no minibar or trouser press, no wifi and you should be prepared for Irish weather.
 You will have to walk from the car park to your cabin which can be up to 200m away.
 That being said, when the weather is fine, which is most of the time, there are few places more beautiful, and when it isn’t you can relax by the picture window of your cabin and imagine you are in the great outdoors.

 Here we briefly outline the guest experience with regard to:

 Your bedroom is in a meadow.
 Just think about that for a minute.
 You can open your door and look up at the stars.
 In the morning it is the sound of birdsong that gently wakes you, or maybe the sound of your breakfast basket being left at your door.
 People tell us they sleep soundly and long here, in a way that they never sleep at home.

 Two Up and Two Down